 Parents are urged to make arrangements at the beginning of each school year for their children in case of school closures and to plan for the rare situation when it is necessary to close an individual school because of a power failure or another circumstance.
 Children should know where to go if a parent will not be home and how to contact parents and guardians.
 Parent contact information, including work telephone numbers, should be kept up-to-date with the school.
 If you are instructed to pick up your student at a location other than their school due to a school closure, you will be asked to present photo ID before the student will be released.

-*To sign up for automated calls from the East Greenbush Central School District, please contact the main office of your child’s school for a student verification form.
+*To sign up for automated calls/text messages from East Greenbush Central School District, please contact the main office of your child’s school for a student verification form.